not-that-metaDAO/MTOTM/README.md

 ## Acknowledgements

-Thanks to the [Juicebox Team](https://github.com/jbx-protocol) for providing the contracts to build the Atomic Swap.
+Thanks to the [Juicebox Team](https://github.com/jbx-protocol) for providing the contracts to build the Many to one to Many Swap.

 ## Support